 How do you reduce your GenX exposure?

 Home water filters reduced serum PFAS levels in communities near the Fayetteville Works plant — and for most people, drinking water is the primary GenX exposure route, especially near fluorochemical manufacturing sites.
 The cookware itself is a secondary concern: GenX is a processing aid used to make the PTFE coating, not a direct ingredient in the finished pan.
-Trace residues may remain, but the bulk of consumer exposure comes through the water supply.
+Trace residues may remain, but the bulk of consumer exposure comes through the water supply, with airborne deposition compounding that exposure for communities downwind of manufacturing.

 Practical GenX reduction